 Dispensiamo energie e bontà 🥐 Dai sapore al lunedì 🥞🍯

-More in keeping with the traditional Italian way, lunch time can also be a slow affair.
+More in keeping with the traditional Italian way, lunchtime can also be a slow affair.
 With good company and good wine, lunch is often spent over many hours.
 Where this meets brunch is the buffet bar.
-For these all you can eat options, you will find a great range of breads, pastas, cold meats, salads, soups.
+For these all you can eat options, you will find a great range of bread, pasta, cold meats, salads, soups.
 And of course, a broad variety of amazing Italian desserts and cakes!
 Some suggested places are:

-- Necci dal 1924- A little further off the beaten path, but nonetheless a romantic spot.
-Food is of high standard and low prices.
+- Necci dal 1924 – A little further off the beaten path, but nonetheless a romantic spot.
+Food is of a high standard and low prices.
 Find it on Via Fanfulla da Lodi, 68